 Our wine sites

-is located on the right-hand shore of the Mosel and counts as one of Mosel‘s best sites, not least because of the extremely steep slopes occurring here, which almost reach an acclivity of 80%.
+This wine site is located on the right-hand shore of the Mosel and counts as one of Mosel‘s best sites, not least because of the extremely steep slopes occurring here, which almost reach an acclivity of 70°.
 The sun shines until late in the evening in this south western slope.
 The slate saves the warmth and provides a particular climate that supports the riping progress.
 Here, we grow our most elegant, dry and fruity Spätlesen and Auslesen as well as excellent Beerenauslesen.

 The meaning of „terroir“

 These wines profit of the special combination of the climate and the soil the grapes grow on.
 Because of this combination, every site offers its very own possibilities to create wines with individual characteristics.
 Our task is to carve this out in a sensitive and differentiated way, attaching our own signature.
 Our terroir is shaped by devon slate and it releases minerals in the course of efflorescence, which add to the formation of the flavour substances in a vitally important way.
 The terroir in our vineyards consists of grey and blue slate.